 Possible Side Effects and Interactions

-Pregnant women should not use Agave americana internally.
-Large quantities of the herb can irritate the digestive system and even cause liver damage.
+Pregnant women should not use Century Plant internally.
+Large quantities of the plant can irritate the digestive system and even cause liver damage.
 The plant can trigger allergic reaction in some people and cause irritation and rashes.
-Caution is advised when the herb is collected and handled due to the sharp blades at the tip of the leaves.
+Caution is advised when the plant is collected and handled due to the sharp blades at the tip of the leaves.

 - Back to genus Agave